Measure equivalence classification of transvection-free right-angled Artin groups: Main measure equivalence classification theorem

 \paragraph*{Cocycles.} Given a measured groupoid $\calg$ over a base space $Y$ and a countable group $G$, a \emph{strict cocycle} $\rho:\calg\to G$ is a Borel map such that for all $g_1,g_2\in\calg$ with $s(g_1)=r(g_2)$ (where $s$ and $r$ denote the source and range maps, respectively), one has $\rho(g_1g_2)=\rho(g_1)\rho(g_2)$.
 Here the word \emph{strict} refers to the fact that this relation is assumed to hold everywhere, not just on a conull Borel subset.
 The \emph{kernel} of a strict cocycle $\rho$ is the subgroupoid of $\calg$ made of all elements $g$ such that $\rho(g)=e$.

 Let $\calg$ be a measured groupoid over a base space $Y$, and let $G$ be a countable group.
 We say that a strict cocycle $\calg\to G$ is \emph{action-type} if it has trivial kernel and for every infinite subgroup $H\subseteq G$, the subgroupoid $\rho^{-1}(H)$ is of infinite type.
 An important example, which motivates the terminology, is that when $\calg$ is the measured groupoid naturally associated to a measure-preserving action of a countable group $G$ on a finite measure space $Y$, the cocycle $\rho$ given by the action is action-type (see \cite[Proposition~2.26]{Kid-survey} for details, which relies on work of Adams \cite{Ada}).
+We emphasize that it is crucial in this example that the $G$-action on $Y$ preserves a finite measure, see Remark~\ref{rk:action-type} below.